 Trust is the key to all successful Exposure Notification Apps and Open Source has been a critical part of building that trust.

 NearForm’s Covid-19 solution is built on Covid Green.

 Initially designed and developed to meet the need for a contact tracing app in Ireland, the code that makes up Covid Green is now available on GitHub as part of LFPH.
 COVID Green goes beyond the basic exposure notification capability to include symptom checking, statistical updates, public health information and more — all while ensuring user privacy is protected.

 The COVID Green app provides governments around the world with a tested, trusted and effective total solution for digital contact tracing and exposure notification.
-In Ireland alone, use of the app resulted in more than 800 exposure notifications within two months of launch, demonstrating how important the use of such apps can be in managing the spread of COVID-19.
+In Ireland alone, use of the app resulted in more than 3000 exposure notifications within three months of launch, demonstrating how important the use of such apps can be in managing the spread of COVID-19.

 More than contact tracing